-What happens during this stage

-Who is responsible

-Controls for this stage

-Where to learn more

-Where to learn more

-Writing Team Guidelines" on the Writing Team portal page

-"Writing Team Demystified" on the Writing Team portal page

-Release Summaries page on our website
+What happens during this stage Documentation is written to explain the changes to clients and support staff Who is responsible EVP of Client Experience or designated project leader Controls for this stage All software changes must be documented and clients notified via an appropriate communication channel.
+Where to learn more "Writing Team Guidelines" on the Writing Team Nucleus page "Writing Team Demystified" on the Writing Team Nucleus page Release Summaries page on our website Client News page on our website

-One of the tenets of the relationship CU\Answers has with its clients and partners is that we communicate.
+One of the tenets of the relationship CUAnswers has with its clients and partners is that we communicate.
 There are several avenues by which those clients are notified about software changes, such as release summaries, alerts, and broadcast emails.
 The method used for a particular project is determined by the Writing Team or appropriate project leader with input from participants at weekly Product Team meetings.